 What the directories say

-Regularly highly rated in Chambers and Legal 500 in both Family Law and Court of Protection categories.
+Regularly highly rated in Chambers UK and Legal 500 in both Family Law and Court of Protection categories:

 2017: Routinely represents local authorities in highly sensitive public law cases relating to child abuse.
 His private law practice covers both contentious matrimonial disputes and child relocation cases.